zenangst/Apps/README.md

 ## License

-**LaunchArguments** is available under the MIT license.
+**Apps** is available under the MIT license.
 See the [LICENSE](https://github.com/zenangst/LaunchArguments/blob/master/LICENSE.md) file for more info.